Laura Michaels' MinGW FAQ

 Here are some further reference sources for the various licenses that apply to pieces of the MinGW distribution:

-3. msvcrt vs crtdll?
+4. msvcrt vs crtdll?

-4. Using older versions
+5. Using older versions

-5. Where to get MinGW
+6. Where to get MinGW

-6. How to install
+7. How to install

 I used to install all my library files to the msys directory, so files didn't collide or co-mingle with the compiler.
-However, the MinGW team have redesigned things, so that the MinGW versions of most libraries and utilities (as opposed to the msys versions) need to be installed in the same directory as the compiler does.
-The MinGW versions are designed for general use on Windows, while the msys versions are specifically for use in the msys environment, so most developers are going to want the MinGW versions.
-You can download any extra libraries you want from the MinGW downloads section.
-I've added a section at the MinGW wiki to cover some of the libraries one typically may want to add.
-If you want to use xz for compression and decompression, you'll also need to install the MinGW libiconv binary files first so you have the needed dll for it.
+However, the MinGW team have redesigned things, so that the MinGW versions of most libraries and utilities (as opposed to the msys versions) need to be installed in the same directories used by the compiler's library, include and binary files.
+The MinGW versions are designed for general use on Windows, while the msys versions are specifically for use in the msys environment (and include special code to deal with POSIX style paths and other porting issues), so most developers are going to want the MinGW versions.
+Msys is a fork of an old Cygwin project, so an msys application will require using and distributing GPL licensed msys dll(s).

 You may also want to use a program like spkg, so you can easily uninstall these files again.
 However, if you use spkg, you'll probably need to change the names of the tarballs to match Slackware naming conventions and possibly may need to change their decompression format so that spkg knows how to work with them.